-The Center for Student Health and Well-Being gives allergy injections by appointment Monday through Friday from 1:30 until 3:30 to students who provide orders from their allergists.
+The Center for Student Health and Well-Being gives allergy injections by appointment Monday through Friday to students who provide orders from their allergists.
 Students are responsible for their own medication schedules and re-orders, and must remain on-site for 30 minutes after each injection.

 - Study Abroad Physicals and Travel Vaccines